Undergraduate Students - How To Register

-From March 5-April 17, your academic advisor will be available, by appointment, to discuss your schedule.
+From March 3-April 15, your academic advisor will be available, by appointment, to discuss your schedule.
 Some students are required to consult with their academic advisors and secure approval for course selections before they are allowed to register for courses.
-First-year students (students within the first 24 credits at Geneseo), first-semester transfer students, AOP students in their first four semesters, students on probation, and students whose grade point averages fall below 2.3 are required to obtain approval from their advisors for registration.
+First-year students (students within the first 24 credits at Geneseo), first-semester transfer students, students on probation, and students whose grade point averages fall below 2.3 are required to obtain approval from their advisors for registration.
 Other students have the option of self-advising, but the College strongly recommends that all students meet with their academic advisors each semester.
 If advisement is required for you, you must make an appointment with your academic advisor to discuss scheduling recommendations and to obtain clearance.
 Even if advisement is not required for you, you are strongly encouraged to consult your advisor about your schedule.
 Students who self-advise assume full responsibility for their schedule of classes and progress toward completion of degree requirements.

-Absentee registrations will be accepted only from current (Spring 2015) student teachers, students on full-time internships, and students on leave of absence returning in the Fall.
-Students in these categories who register by mail must enclose the Registration Form in an envelope addressed to Fall Registration, Registrar’s Office, Erwin 102, SUNY Geneseo, 1 College Circle, Geneseo, NY 14454.
+Absentee registrations will be accepted only from current (Spring 2016) student teachers, students on full-time internships, and students on leave of absence returning in the Fall.
+Students in these categories who register by mail must enclose the Registration Form in an envelope addressed to Spring Registration, Registrar’s Office, Erwin 102, SUNY Geneseo, 1 College Circle, Geneseo, NY 14454.

 MAXIMUM NUMBER OF CREDITS PER SEMESTER